su1nta/FaceReco/GistOfTheProject.md

   - read a frame from the capture.
 A frame is a still image from the video
   - if the frame will be processed:
     - resize the frame to 1/4th size for faster search preocess
-    - convert the image from BGR to RGB (Not sure if useful or not)
+    - convert the image from BGR to RGB
     - genetate face locations: find the face (numpy array) and face encodings from the current frame
     - compare the found faces with known faces
     - retrieve the name if the face is recognized